EVM to SNR Calculator

 Example EVM to SNR calculation

-If you want to calculate the SNR for QPSK waveform for instance, use the PAPR value of 1.76 dB from the table below in the calculator above.
+If you want to calculate the SNR for a QPSK waveform for instance, use the PAPR value of 1.76 dB from the table below in the calculator above.

 For a 1% EVM, the SNR is 38.24 dB.
 As the EVM increases the SNR degrades and at a certain point it will become difficult to demodulate the signal.